China Rapid Finance Could Stumble With Lockup Expiration

 XRF's pre-IPO shareholders and insiders include numerous corporate entities, trusts, and individuals.

-Currently, XRF trades in the $9.50 to $10.00 range, above its IPO price of $6.00 and higher than its first day closing price of $6.40 on April 28, 2017.
+Currently, XRF trades in the $9.50 to $10.00 range, above its IPO price of $6.00 and higher than its first-day closing price of $6.40 on April 28, 2017.

 Business Overview: Consumer Lender in China